Spectral equivalence of Gaussian random functions: operator approach: An application to goodness-of-fit tests

 \section{An application to goodness-of-fit tests}

-Here we give an application of the obtained results to the classical goodness-of-fit problem.
+Here we give an application of the obtained results to the classical goodness-of-fit problem, see, e.g., \cite{VNB}.
 Consider the sample $X_1,...,X_n$ with continuous distribution function $F$ in $R^d$, $d\ge2$.
 We are testing the simple null hypothesis $H_0$: $F=F_0$.
 Via the well-known Rosenblatt transform \cite{Ro} we reduce testing $H_0$ to testing uniformity on the unit cube $[0,1]^d$ using the transformed sample $\mathcal{S} = ({\bf x}^1,\dots,{\bf x}^n)$.

 Let $F_n$ be the empirical distribution function based on this sample.
 The famous test statistic $\omega_n^2$, see \cite{SW} for its history and properties, in our case has the form

 which can be also written as